In cricket-crazy Kashmir, the India-Pakistan World Cup clash tests emotions

 While both countries administer a part of the divided territory, they both claim the region in its entirety.

-In Kashmir, Indian governments have long used it as a “loyalty” test for locals, but the pressure has greatly intensified under the right-wing, Hindu-nationalist rule of the Bharatiya Janata Party (BJP), in power since 2014.
+In Kashmir, Indian governments have long used cricket as a “loyalty” test for locals, but the pressure has greatly intensified under the right-wing, Hindu-nationalist rule of the Bharatiya Janata Party (BJP), in power since 2014.

 “I remember from my childhood days, the celebrations of Pakistan winning the game used to be unique.
-The fans would burst firecrackers and women would sing in the streets in praise of the favourite cricketers but all that has changed now,” said 35-year-old Muhammad, a cricketer who has played in five interstate cricket tournaments.
+The fans would burst firecrackers and women would sing in the streets in praise of the favourite cricketers, but all that has changed now,” said 35-year-old Muhammad, a cricketer who has played in five interstate cricket tournaments.

 “There are curbs on free expression and one can’t support the Pakistan team openly.”